 Bacillus have gained much attraction in the probiotic world due to their spore-forming ability.
 Spores have an extremely tough exterior, largely made up of complex proteins.
 This makes them extremely hardy and able to survive under very harsh conditions such as high temperatures, pressure, oxygen levels, moisture, salt, and acidity.
 In the body they are hardy against stomach acid and the effects of medications such as antibiotics.

-We can think of soil-based strains like a bear hibernating - when the environment becomes unfavourable i.e. in this case, the temperature drops, so the bears hibernate in a big protective cave which protects them from the environment.
-Then when the environment becomes more favourable (warmer temperature and more food) they wake up i.e. activate!
+We can think of soil-based strains like a bear hibernating - when the environment becomes unfavourable, in this case when the temperature drops, the bear hibernates in a big protective cave which protects them from the environment.
+Then when the environment becomes more favourable (warmer temperature and more food) they wake up, i.e. activate!

 Soil-based probiotics now have a huge weight of research behind them, and there are many strains that show very favourable outcomes for different areas of health.
 Let's take a look at some of the most extensively researched SBOs and some of the research they've been featured in:

 This strain has been extensively researched and shown to have the potential to support various aspects of health, including immune and digestive health.
 However, it has been particularly researched in children, where it has been shown to have encouraging results for gastrointestinal complaints.
-One notable double-blind randomised controlled trial demonstrated the efficacy of B. coagulans Unique IS-2 (Health professionals can visit this strain’s entry in the Probiotics Database: Bacillus coagulans Unique IS2.) in reducing the symptoms associated with Irritable Bowel Syndrome in school-aged children2.
+One notable double-blind randomised controlled trial demonstrated the efficacy of Bacillus coagulans Unique IS2 in reducing the symptoms associated with irritable bowel syndrome in school-aged children2.
 The trial showed significant improvements in: